 ICT and Computing

-ICT/Computing is delivered following the National Curriculum and prepares our pupils rapidly changing advancements in the world of modern computing.
+ICT/Computing is delivered following the National Curriculum and prepares our pupils for rapidly changing advancements in the world of modern computing.

 Based on their suitability, pupils are entered for an exciting range of qualifications.
 These include WJEC Entry Pathways (Entry Level 1, Entry Level 2,